iCliniq Logo

 Welcome to icliniq.com.

 You can have two of these conditions.
-This is what I can diagnose based on your history that you have given very well.
+I can diagnose this based on your history, which you have given very well.
 Either chronic ear problems with a perforated eardrum or a fungal infection of the ear canal and drum.
-Perforation of the drum explains most of your symptoms like hearing loss, giddiness, repeated discharges from the ear, and itching inside the ear.
-Fungal infection of the ear can also produce similar symptoms but it is mostly painfulness, ear discharge, and sometimes reduced hearing.
+Perforation of the drum explains most of your symptoms, like hearing loss, giddiness, repeated discharges from the ear, and itching inside the ear.
+Fungal infection of the ear can also produce similar symptoms, but it is mostly painfulness, ear discharge, and sometimes reduced hearing.

-Among the two, considering you have been having this problem for a very long time, I would say, it is perforation of the eardrum and a chronic discharging ear.
+Among the two, considering you have been having this problem for a very long time, I would say it is perforation of the eardrum and a chronic discharging ear.
 For this problem, we need to check inside the ear using a camera or an otoscope.
 For the same, you must visit an ENT specialist rather than a physician.
-An otoendoscope is present in most ENT centers these days which can help you also see the problem inside the ear.
+An otoendoscope is present in most ENT (ear, nose and throat) centers these days, which can also help you see the problem inside the ear.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!